yemilgr/PikeStone/README.md

 ---

-## Installation
+## QuickStart

 1- Download or `git clone` this repo inside your `bin-cgi` root folder.

-2- Configure redirect module on the server in order to handle all request in a single cgi file `app.cgi`.
+2- Configure redirect module on the server in order to handle all request in a single cgi file `app.cgi`

 ```roxen
 /(.*)    /cgi-bin/app.cgi/$1
 ```
-3- Add your app routes in `CgiApp.pmod/routes.pike`
+3- Add your app routes in `CgiApp.pmod/routes/web.pike`

 ## Routing